kaye360/money-tracker/README.md

 - /src/views -> App pages

 # TODO
-- when new transaction or budget is added, make it flash blue in ui to show it has been added
 - Upcoming page?
 - when viewing a budget month, need to get all transactions that aren't in a users budget
 - add an income input on budgets section